RameshKoppad/E-Commerce-Text-Classification-using-NLP/README.md

 Here we used two classifier algorithms Random Forest Classifier and XGBoost Classifier Accuracy and calculated the accuracy

 Random Forest Classifier Accuracy:  95.25532969757064 %

 XGBoost Classifier Accuracy:  87.96232027764006 %

+These two algorithms helps us to classify text and predicts the correct output based on the input.